ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 ___

 > Collision detection compares the main-chain signal and the side-chain signal in real-time.
 >
+> Generally, it should only be used when the plugin uses an external side-chain signal.
+When the plugin uses the internal side-chain, collision areas can be perceived as the spectrum peaks of the main-chain signal.
+>
 > Collision detection uses an independent spectrum graph, which is not affected by `Analyzer` settings.
 >